 But Ogihara cautions, “It would be difficult to examine whether Titan actually experienced this process.
 Our scenario could be verified through research of satellites around extrasolar planets.
 If many single-exomoon systems are found, the formation mechanisms of such systems will become a red-hot issue.”

-These results were published as Fujii and Ogihara “Formation of single-moon systems around gas giants” in Astronomy and Astrophysics Letters in March 2020.
+These results were published by Fujii and Ogihara “Formation of single-moon systems around gas giants” in Astronomy and Astrophysics Letters in March 2020.
 The simulations in this research used the PC Cluster operated by NAOJ.

 Reference: “Formation of single-moon systems around gas giants” by Yuri I. Fujii and Masahiro Ogihara, 9 March 2020, Astronomy & Astrophysics.